Selling a house as-is: Seller's vs. buyer's market

 What fixes are worth making prior to selling?

 Once you and your agent have determined the value of your home and how upgrades might impact how much your house might sell for, it's time to establish a budget.
 Weigh the cost of larger repairs against how lucrative they may be.
+Then you can build a checklist for selling your home.

 In terms of interior design upgrades, kitchen and bathroom remodels generally have a high return on investment (ROI).
 Updating and repairing an older kitchen or bathroom may be a worth it to increase the value of your home.
 In recent years, the repairs that have also resulted in the highest ROI include: